cchens/Itty-Bitty/Phase3/IndividualReports.md

 ---

 ## Catherine Wang (nishikiw)
-- While working on the whole project, I learned Html, JavaScrip, Sails, and the main components of website.
+- While working on the whole project, I learned Html, JavaScript, Sails, and the main components of website.
 - I could complete whatever assigned to me on time, and I am willing to learn.
 - I do not have enough knowledge and experience of building a website, I should have learned more before taking this course so I could help more in the project, and would not bother my team-mates for too many questions.